Your Guide to Moving to Dallas

 For art lovers, there are nine museums, four cultural centers, and numerous galleries.
 In the Deep Ellum neighborhood, you’ll find nearly 100 murals, plus 30 bars, nightclubs, and other venues for live music.

 The bucket list for a food lover in Dallas is long, but checking off that list will be great fun.
 Try some of the Tex-Mex tastes the city is known for and sample some of the best barbecue in Texas at Pecan Lodge or Cattleack BBQ.
 Dallas has amazing French and Italian restaurants, but it also has Laotian, Burmese, and Ethiopian cuisine.
 Those are just some of the reasons why Bon Appetit magazine named Dallas the 2019 Restaurant City of the Year.

 For the traveler

-From DFW International Airport, you can reach any major city in the U.S. in four hours or less, and with 67 international destinations, seeing the world is easy, too.
+From DFW International Airport, you can reach any major city in the U.S. in four hours or less, and 52 international destinations worldwide, seeing the world is easy, too.
 Flights from Love Field Airport make getting to South by Southwest or Padre Island beaches a snap.
 You don’t have to be a jet-setter to plan fun travel from Dallas.
 In-the-know locals drive to Oklahoma’s largest waterfall, Turner Falls, in the Arbuckle Mountains — just a couple of hours away.

 For the outdoor explorer